Krasjet/oscr/README.md

     /1/push1 -> 10001
     /1/push2 -> 10002

 This config above routes messages from `/1/push1` to `localhost:10001` and messages from `/1/push2` to `localhost:10002`.

 You can also use wildcard patterns, for example,

     /1/* -> 10001
     /2/* -> 10002

-but it requires a patched version of liblo (already merged into main branch).
-See *Patch liblo* section below for details.
+but it requires a cutting-edge version of liblo.
+See *Compile liblo* section below for details.

 After setting up a config file, you can start the router on port 10000 with the default UDP protocol by executing

     $ oscr -p10000 config